 - Once the meatballs are cooked through, increase the heat to high and stir fry the curry to let some of the water released by the koftas cook off and the oil separate.

-- Switch off the heat, garnish with cilantro and julienned green chillies and serve with boiled rice or cauliflower rice.
+- Switch off the heat, garnish with cilantro and garam masala and serve with white or cauliflower rice.

 This recipe looks delicious!
 I will have to try it!